Slimane of Morocco

-Mawlay Sulayman bin Mohammed (Note: أبُو الرَّبيع مولاي سليمان بن محمَّد, in Moroccan Arabic his name is pronounced as Mūlāy Slīmān), born on 28 June 1766 in Tafilalt and died on 28 November 1822 in Marrakesh, was a Sultan of Morocco from 1792 to 1822, as a ruler of the 'Alawi dynasty.
+Moulay Slimane ben Mohammed (Note: أبُو الرَّبيع مولاي سليمان بن محمَّد, in Moroccan Arabic his name is pronounced as Mūlāy Slīmān), born on 28 June 1766 in Tafilalt and died on 28 November 1822 in Marrakesh, was a Sultan of Morocco from 1792 to 1822, as a ruler of the 'Alawi dynasty.
 He was proclaimed sultan after the death of his half-brother al-Yazid.
 Sulayman continued his father's centralization and expansion of the kingdom, and most notably ended the piracy that had long operated from Morocco's coast.
 As part of Morocco's long running conflict with Spain and Portugal, Sulayman halted all trade with Europe.
 However, he continued his father's policies of close relations with the United States.
 He was also a follower of Wahhabism.

 Early life

 Mawlay Sulayman was born in Tafilalt on 28 June 1766 to Sidi Mohammed III and one of his wives a lady of the Ahlaf tribe.
 His father Sidi Mohammed took significant care in his religious education, thus Sulayman memorised the Qur'an in a Zawiya in Safi and studied the biography of Muhammad in Ksar al-Kabir.
 Sulayman went to Tafilalt in 1783 with two of his brothers where they were given private tutors, there he had the most exceptional 'Ulama of Fes, such as Abd al-Qadir bin Shaqrun and Hamdun bin al-Hajj.
 He went to Fes in 1790, and in March 1792, he was offered the throne by the people of Fes.
 Sulayman accepted, however he accepted only upon the condition that he would not take part in fighting his brothers in the ongoing civil war, despite him being little prepared to govern a kingdom.
 He had great respect for the Shari'a.